How to Install Parquet Floors

 NOTE: Test several areas, especially near exterior walls and walls containing plumbing.

-- A 3% Phenolphthalein in Anhydrous alcohol solution.
+- Prepare a 3% Phenolphthalein in an Anhydrous alcohol solution.
 Chip the concrete at least 3/4" deep (do not apply directly to the concrete surface) and apply several drops of the solution to the chipped area.
 If any color change occurs, further testing is required.

 - Calcium Chloride test.
 The maximum moisture transfer must not exceed 3 lbs./1000 square feet with this test.